 Severe parrots look similar to military macaws.
 They have a green body and head with blue and orange feathers at the front of their wings.

-Unfortunately, they’re known as “severe” parrots because they can become aggressive, especially during puberty.
-So, owners need to train them out of this behavior.
+They’re known as severe parrots because they can become aggressive, especially during adolescence.

-Illiger’s macaws (also known as the blue-winged macaw) have an average length of 14 to 17 inches and a weight of 260 to 280 grams, making them one of the smallest and lightest macaws.
+Illiger’s macaws (also called blue-winged macaws) have an average length of 14 to 17 inches and weigh 260 to 280 grams, making them one of the smallest and lightest macaws.

 Illiger’s macaws are entirely green, with darker green feathers around the top of their heads.
 You’ll find a mixture of yellow, orange, and blue feathers that vary in location throughout the body.

 Illiger’s macaws are loud and vocal.
-Despite their small stature, they’re not suited to apartment living.
+Despite their small stature, they’re unsuited to apartment living.

 Although smaller than other macaws, they need room to move around and fly.
-So, you’ll need a large cage to prevent an Illiger’s macaw from feeling cramped.
-Otherwise, it’ll become destructive.
+You’ll need a large cage to prevent an Illiger’s macaw from feeling cramped.

-Illiger’s macaws eat a higher fat diet than most other macaws, despite being smaller.
+Despite being smaller, Illiger’s macaws eat a higher fat diet than most others.
 They’re active birds who burn lots of calories, which they get from palm nuts.

-Both males and females are considered medium-sized parrots.
+Males and females are medium-sized parrots.
 However, their tails are much longer than other macaws, making up a considerable part of their size.

-They have a disproportionately large beak that’s also strong and heavy.
+They have a disproportionately large beak that’s strong and heavy.

 All blue-headed macaws are vivid green throughout the body with a blue head, and their flight feathers and primary coverts are also blue.
 Blue-headed macaws are among the rarer species.

 Yellow-collared macaws are the second smallest macaw species, measuring 15 inches and weighing 250 to 280 g.
-Almost half of their length is made up of their tail feathers.
+Almost half of their length comprises tail feathers.

-While they’re a little weightier than blue-headed macaws, they’re one of the lightest macaws.
+While they’re weightier than blue-headed macaws, they’re among the lightest in their species.

 As the name suggests, yellow-collared macaws are mostly bright green, with a thin yellow band around the neck.
 They’re similar in appearance to military macaws.

-Yellow-collared macaws are active birds with lots of energy, so they’ll need a large cage.
+Yellow-collared macaws are active birds with lots of energy.

-Also, don’t be fooled by their stature – their beaks are powerful and can bite through weak bars.
+Don’t be fooled by their stature because their beaks are powerful.

 Although small, they scream when frightened.
-Again, they’re not suited to homes with close neighbors.
 Despite their size, Hahn’s macaws are fun birds that can entertain their owners for hours.

 Macaws are one of the most intelligent and demanding parrots.
-Even the smallest species require high levels of care as they’re so active.
+Even mini macaws require high levels of care because they’re so active, vocal, and engaging.